chasehainsworth/safar_web/docs/introduction.md

 It was built using React and ES6, and compiled using create-react-app.

 This documentation was compiled by React-Styleguidist\*.
 For that reason, all methods are marked as public in the code comments to make them visible here.
-They're accessibility follows the ES6 standard.
+Their accessibility follows the ES6 standard.

 This documentation is **Version 1.0** and was last edited on **04/15/2019**.